 Another solid choice for the same reason; a soft, nipple-like spout.

 Many bottle brands make a transition sippy cup, so you could always check out your particular bottle brand’s product (especially if your baby is super particular), whether it be Philips Avent My Natural Trainer Cups, Playtex Sipsters, or Dr. Brown’s Soft-Spout Transition Cups.
 Some companies even offer just the sippy nipples, which you can use in place of your traditional bottle nipples, for a smooth transition from one step to the next.

 Professionals’ choice: Dentists suggest switching to cups for best oral development.

 As usual, every child is different, so how and when you’ll make the transition will vary from kid to kid.
-I had totally different experiences with my two: James took up a Munchkin sippy cup when he was about 15 months and never had any problems letting go of his bottle; Mary, on the other hand, has been clinging to hers (both literally and metaphorically) with impressive strength and outlandish tantrums.
+I had totally different experiences with my two: my son took up a Munchkin sippy cup when he was about 15 months and never had any problems letting go of his bottle; my daughter, on the other hand, has been clinging to hers (both literally and metaphorically) with impressive strength and outlandish tantrums.